Ashlyn Harris: Orlando Pride, 2016–2021

 On October 20, 2015, the Orlando Pride officially became the tenth team in the National Women's Soccer League.
 Shortly after, the Washington Spirit announced that they would be leaving Harris unprotected for the 2015 Expansion Draft, giving the Orlando Pride the opportunity to select Harris for their roster for the 2016 season.
 On November 2, the Pride selected Harris with their second pick in the 2015 Expansion Draft.

-Harris made her first appearance for the Pride on April 17 in a match against the Portland Thorns, losing to the Thorns 2–1.
+Harris made her first appearance for the Pride on April 17 in a match against the Portland Thorns, a 2–1 loss.
 Harris was named NWSL Goalkeeper of the Year in 2016; she made 62 saves and had a 1.33 goals-against-average in 15 games.
 She was also named to the 2016 NWSL Best XI.

 In 2017 Harris only appeared in 14 games for Orlando, as she suffered a quad injury that forced her to miss 8 weeks.
 Orlando finished 3rd in the regular season standings, and qualified for the playoffs.
-They lost 4–1 to Portland in the semifinal.
+They lost 4–1 to Portland in the playoff semifinal.

 Harris played 21 games in the 2018 season.
-She had 4 clean sheets, and recorded 70 saves.
-Orlando could not duplicate their 2017 success, and finished in a disappointing 7th place.
+She recorded 4 clean sheets and 70 saves.
+Orlando could not replicate their 2017 success, and finished in 7th place, outside of playoff qualification.

-Harris started the 2019 season positively by winning the NWSL Save of the Week. and ended the season on 9th place.
+Harris started the 2019 season by winning the first NWSL Save of the Week.
+Orlando ended the season in 9th place.

-During the 2021 NWSL Challenge Cup, Harris saved penalties in back to back games against Gotham FC and Washington Spirit.
-She registered nine saves in total during the 1–0 win over Washington, only one fewer than the club's single-match save record she set in April 2017, to help the Pride's to their first victory in 609 days.
+During the 2021 NWSL Challenge Cup, Harris saved penalties in back to back games against Gotham FC and the Washington Spirit.
+She registered nine saves in total during the 1–0 win over Washington (only one fewer than the club's single-match save record that she set in April 2017) to help the Pride's to their first victory in 609 days.
 On August 29, 2021, Harris set a new NWSL all-time career save record with her 469th save during a 1–0 win over Gotham FC.
 The previous record was held by Nicole Barnhart.